The School of Modern Languages and Cultures

 - BA in Liberal Arts in collaboration with a range of Departments across the University

 There will certainly be questions you will want to ask.
-Please take advantage of Open Days and opportunities to visit the School, or contact us direct.
+Please take advantage of Open Days and opportunities to visit the School.

 There are also many college and university clubs and societies catering for all kinds of interests.
 Durham itself is a small cathedral city, and Newcastle-upon-Tyne with the shopping centres, cinemas, theatres, discos and other facilities of a large urban centre is less than twenty minutes away by train.